eDPI Calculator

 Frequently Asked Questions

-How is eDPI calculated?
+How is eDPI calculated? +

-Can I compare eDPI across different games?
+Can I compare eDPI across games? +

 Copied to clipboard!